Premier League asking for changes to football’s handball law

 A clarification to the handball law in 2019 stated that hands or arms cannot make a players’ “body unnaturally bigger”.

-The Premier League hopes the Laws of the Game could be updated and will ask IFAB for greater latitude.
+The Premier League’s Professional Game Match Officials body hopes the Laws of the Game could be updated and will ask IFAB for greater latitude.

 Six of the 20 penalties awarded in the opening three rounds of the season have been for handball.